SEB-Core/mongoose-recipes/README.md

 }
 ```

-Later, this will be coming from our Form fields in our EJS.
+Later, this will be coming from your Form fields in your EJS.

 ![Update Password Response](./images/update-pw-response.png)